mc-cip/spec/format_spec.md

 - `requiresPermission` - Before included in a modpack, permission must be granted from the author.
 - `neverAllow` - This Project can never be used in a modpack.

 This field overrides any restrictions stated in the Project's license.
-If you are a mod author and set this field to `alwaysAllow`, you are granting permission for redistribute the files linked in this metadata to be redistributed inside a modpack.
+If you are a mod author and set this field to `alwaysAllow`, you are granting permission for the files linked in this metadata to be redistributed inside a modpack.

 If you are unsure whether or not you want your mod to be distributed in modpacks, `requiresPermission` is recommended.

-If this field is not specified, launchers should assume `alwaysAlllow`.
+If this field is not specified, launchers should assume `requiresPermission`.

 ---